Open until filled

 Please use one form of transmitting your résumé.
 No phone calls please, unless contacted for an in-person interview.
 Recruiters, please do not contact our offices.

-Mail, fax or email cover letter, résumé and three professional references to:
+Mail, fax or email cover letter and résumé:

 Human Resources Manager